mikepan/GameEngineBook/text/04-Animation.md

 In Blender, bone constraints can be used in two ways.
 The first and simplest way is to use them to help with posing.
 For example, the Track To bone constraint helps you indirectly animate the eyes' rotations by animating the target the eyes are looking at.
 In this case, even though you are not directly animating the eye bones, the animation process is much more intuitive.
 This is how you do it in Blender, and this is how you will do it for the game engine.
 Another way of using them is by setting up the constraints and animating their Influence values.
 Each bone constraint has an influence that ranges from zero to one.

-\*\*\* Begin Note

-Bone Constraint Influence
+>**Bone Constraint Influence**
+>

-When you start a game, the current influence of the bone constraints will determine the initial armature behavior.
+>When you start a game, the current influence of the bone constraints will determine the initial armature behavior.
 If you need to change it during the game, you can use an Armature actuator with the Set Influence option.

-\*\*\* End Note

 ### Bone Constraints Not Supported <a id="Bone Constraints Not Supported"></a>

 Because the constrained bone and the target bone need to be in the same armature, some constraints that rely on external curves, hinges, and objects are incompatible with the game engine.
 In the current version of Blender, the nonsupported bone constraints are: Spline IK, Follow Path, Rigid Body Joint, Script, Shrinkwrap, and, partially, the ChildOf.

-\*\*\* Begin Note

-Rigid Body Joint Partly Supported
+>**Rigid Body Joint Partly Supported**
+>

-Rigid Body Joint is supported as an object constraint, but not as a bone constraint.
+>Rigid Body Joint is supported as an object constraint, but not as a bone constraint.
 You will learn how to use it in the chapter 6 Physics.

-\*\*\* End Note

 ### Bone Constraints Supported <a id="Bone Constraints Supported"></a>